 The road to obtaining Social Security Disability benefits can be long and difficult.
-Attorney Peter Cordovano has been down that road for his clients countless times and can provide you with the kind of advice and representation you need for success.
-In Ulster, Orange and Dutchess counties and throughout the mid-Hudson Valley, contact Peter M. Cordovano, P.C. in Highland for help with your SSD application.
+Attorney Peter M. Cordovano has been down that road for his clients countless times and can provide you with the kind of advice and representation you need for success.
+In Ulster, Orange and Dutchess counties and throughout the mid-Hudson Valley, contact Peter M. Cordovano, P.C. for help with your SSD application.

 Not only does Peter M. Cordovano have a profound respect for the legal profession, he has earned an esteemed reputation for his tireless dedication to Workers' Compensation and Social Security Disability clients.

 Attorney Peter M. Cordovano has a solid grasp of the medical issues involved in his clients' cases and can effectively engage with medical providers and insurance company representatives.

 Over the years, our firm has had the pleasure of helping more than 1,500 clients navigate complex Social Security Disability and Worker's Compensation cases.

 Since 1987, Attorney Peter M. Cordovano has fought for distressed clients who need capable case management and calm reassurance.